 Defending the Patent System on Innovation

-As the World Intellectual Property Organization notes, the patent system has specific design to foster innovation and adhere to fair market rules.
-Because of this, the entire patent system adheres to making sure anyone filing a patent only receives one if their invention is for public good.
+As the World Intellectual Property Organization notes, the patent system has a specific design to foster innovation and adhere to fair market rules.
+Because of this, the entire patent system adheres to making sure anyone filing a patent only receives one if their invention is for the public good.

 In many ways, this adds to the competitive entrepreneurial process since it forces inventors like you to work harder toward creating value.
 Novel creations are the true backbone of how we advance technologically, even though it's possible to patent things improving on existing products.